Use of torture since 1948: Syria

 Torture has reportedly been used in the Adra Prison near Damascus.
 In 2010, the prison held 7,000 prisoners.
 The Tadmor Prison in Palmyra was known for harsh conditions, extensive human rights abuse, torture and summary executions.
 It was closed in 2001 and all remaining political detainees were transferred to other prisons in Syria.
 However, Tadmor Prison was reopened on 15 June 2011 and 350 individuals arrested for participation in anti-regime demonstrations were transferred there for interrogation and detainment.

 A number of captured Israelis have been tortured in Syria.
 This includes Eli Cohen, who was executed in 1965.
 In 1955, five Israeli soldiers were captured in a covert operation on the Golan Heights and brutally tortured in a Syrian prison.
 One of the soldiers, Uri Ilan, committed suicide when falsely informed by his captors that his comrades had been killed.
 Ilan became a symbol of courage and patriotism in Israel.
 During the Yom Kippur War, many Israeli prisoners said that they had been tortured by Syrians, and one POW, Avraham Lanir, was tortured to death after he refused to disclose information about the Israeli nuclear arsenal.

 During the Syrian Civil War, reports have been made of widespread and systematic torture used by Syrian security forces.
 This includes electrocution, brutal beatings and sexual assault.
 Amnesty said of the situation : "Torture and other ill-treatment in Syria form part of a widespread and systematic attack against the civilian population, carried out in an organized manner and as part of state policy and therefore amount to crimes against humanity."
 In February 2019, two Syrians were arrested in Germany on suspicion of having conducted or abetted torture for the regime of Bashar al-Assad during the Syrian Civil War.

 United Arab Emirates

 In April 2009, a video emerged of a United Arab Emirates Royal Sheik, Sheik Issa bin Zayed Al Nahyan (a son of Zayed bin Sultan Al Nahyan) directing the torture of Afghan grain dealer Mohammed Shah Poor.
 The video includes the man being tortured with a cattle prod to his genitals, sand in his mouth and being run over by a Mercedes SUV.
 A man in a UAE police uniform is seen on the tape tying the victim's arms and legs, and later holding him down.
 The official response of the UAE government was that Sheik Issa is the man shown in the video but he did nothing wrong.
 The incidents depicted in the videotapes were not part of a pattern of behaviour, the Ministry of the Interior said.

+The UAE runs secret prisons in Yemen where prisoners are forcibly disappeared and tortured.